-Often times this option is available to our tenants but tranfers are dealt with on a case by case basis as there are MANY factors that weigh in to our ability to make this happen.
-If you are currently living in a Premier apartment, please contact your on-site manager to discuss details and see if this is a possibility for you!
+Often times this option is available to our tenants but transfers are dealt with on a case by case basis as there are MANY factors that weigh in to our ability to make this happen.
+If you are currently living in a PRE/3 apartment, please contact your on-site manager to discuss details and see if this is a possibility for you!

 Yes.
 Select the RESIDENTS tab at top and then choose Pay Rent.

 Pets are permitted at many of our properties.
 Many times the privilege of keeping a pet is offset by an increased deposit, additional monthly rent, a one-time fee, or a combination of these.
 Please call the individual property to get the policies specific to that complex.